 - Slope correspondence: to ensure postural efficiency, the forearms should maintain a parallel relationship with the terrain’s gradient.
 This adaptation preserves the vertical alignment of the torso and prevents compensatory leaning.

 - Visual/Peripheral integration: a fundamental principle of upper body discipline is the constant presence of both hands within the peripheral field of vision.
-This visual feedback loop prevents “inside-arm lag,” a common technical error where the trailing limb triggers a parasitic rotation of the pelvis and shoulders, ultimately leading to the loss of edge engagement on the outer ski.
+This visual feedback loop prevents “inside-arm lag,” a common technical error where the trailing limb triggers a parasitic rotation of the pelvis and shoulders, ultimately leading to the loss of edge engagement on the outside ski.

 Postural References